mnentwig/fooplot/README.md

 ```
 to see typical switches.

-After compilation, only the fooplotv1.exe needs to be kept.
+After compilation, only "fooplotv1.exe" needs to be kept.
 Version numbers will increase for compatibility-breaking changes.

 ## Internals
 * Markers larger than a single pixel are drawn by convolution (fixed-time algorithm in data size)